 The backstories of the girls display its uncertain balance of smarts and melodrama.
-Their reasons for a life of crime seem lazy or dramatic, or in Queen Latifah's case, an outlet of personality.
-The whole film features collisions of genre-revamping and strong characterization (Jada Pinkett's relationship with the banker, the girls acting like godfathers) and cliches (Latifah's last stand).
-Good, if uneven in purpose.
+Their reasons for a life of crime seem lazy or dramatic, or in Queen Latifah character's case, an outlet of personality.
+The whole film features collisions of genre-revamping and strong characterization (the girls acting like godfathers, Jada Pinkett's relationship with the banker,) and genericism (Latifah's last stand).
+Uneven.

 Main takeaway: to escape "the trap" you sacrifice EVERYTHING, or have it taken.
 Brutal.
 Nearly every black character ends up full of bullets.
 Yet... there's a Sympathetic Cop who doesn't want anyone to get hurt?
 Basically... the "serious" stuff is inconsistent, weird, but sometimes powerful.
 Lighter moments shine brighter, the realness of hangin' out.
 The social critique has teeth, just the vessel for it is flawed.